omec-project/up4/scenarios/README.md

 ### Single test cases
 These scenarios each test small subsets of features, such as forwarding, buffering, or failure recovery.
-These scenarios do not perform setup or teardown.
+These scenarios do not perform setup or teardown, but they do clean up after themselves and thus can be run repeatedly and consecutively.

 **p4rt-forwarding.xml**
 * Requires `setup.xml`, `net-setup.xml`